open-guides/og-aws/README.md

 -	🔸CloudFormation is useful but complex and with a variety of pain points.
 Many companies find alternate solutions, and many companies use it, but only with significant additional tooling.
 -	🔸CloudFormation can be very slow, especially for items like CloudFront distributions and Route53 CNAME entries.
 -	🔸It’s hard to assemble good CloudFormation configurations from existing state.
 AWS does [offer a trick to do this](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-cloudformer.html), but it’s very clumsy.
+	- CloudFormer also hasn't been updated in ages (as of Oct 2017), doesn't support templatizing many new services, and won't full define even existing services that have since been updated.
+For example, Dynamo tables defined through CloudFormer won't contain TTL definitions or auto-scaling configuration.
 -	🔸Many users don’t use CloudFormation at all because of its limitations, or because they find other solutions preferable.
 Often there are other ways to accomplish the same goals, such as local scripts (Boto, Bash, Ansible, etc.) you manage yourself that build infrastructure, or Docker-based solutions ([Convox](https://convox.com/), etc.).

 VPCs, Network Security, and Security Groups